bluc41/hnbuzzwords/README.md

 # hnbuzzwords

-This app finds the "buzzwords" and the "hottest" URLs on Hacker News.
+This app finds the "buzzwords" in headlines and the most popular URLs on Hacker News.
+Ratings are based on the amount of traffic going through a post, not just frequency.

 ## Installation